Homophones: the Most Confusing Words in English (a List with Meanings)

 Res – plural of re, as in the musical scale (doh re mi, for fans of The Sound of Music)

-If you’ve enjoyed this introduction to some of the quirks of the English language and you’d like to advance your English skills further by learning some more, why not apply to study on one of our English as a Foreign Language (EFL) courses?
+If you’ve enjoyed this introduction to some of the quirks of the English language and you’d like to advance your English skills further by learning some more, why not apply to study at our English as a Foreign Language Summer School?